Dayton.FYI

 Specific Commitments

-The Civic Map will not display the residential addresses of elected officials, government employees, or any private individual in a manner that links address to name as a searchable feature.
+The Civic Map will not display residential addresses linked to names as a searchable feature.
 In a political environment where elected officials, election workers, and public servants face escalating threats, a publicly funded civic tool must not become a vector for targeting.
-Officials’ district boundaries and office contact information serve the accountability purpose.
-Their home addresses do not.

 Community milestones are voluntary and submitter-controlled.
 Removal requests will be honored.
 The registry is an invitation, not a mandate.

 The Open API includes responsible access provisions for bulk personal data.
-While all public records data is available through the API, bulk access to datasets containing personal identifying information requires registration and stated use-case justification — not to restrict access, but to ensure the Info District does not facilitate mass data harvesting for commercial or harassing purposes.
+Bulk access to datasets containing personal identifying information requires registration and stated use-case justification, to ensure the Info District does not facilitate mass data harvesting for commercial or harassing purposes.

 What This Section Does Not Do